-English and STEM Summer Camp immerses students in the English language combined with a variety of fun, educational and practical workshops, introducing the STEM subject areas such as rocketry, jet propulsion, boat design, aircraft design and mechanical arms, designed to stimulate their interest and foster a life-long interest in: Science, Technology, Engineering and Maths.
+English and STEM Summer Camp immerses students in the English language combined with a variety of fun, educational and practical workshops, introducing the STEM subject areas including architecture, space, maths & design, forensic science and robotics, designed to stimulate their interest and foster a life-long interest in: Science, Technology, Engineering and Maths.

 English and STEM Summer Camp programme combines English language tuition with STEM (Science, Technology, Engineering and Maths) workshops.
 There are 15 hours of English tuition each week, plus 7.5 hours of STEM classes per week.
 Students are introduced to the STEM subject areas through fun, educational and practical workshops designed to stimulate their interest in the long term.
 This English and STEM Summer Camp offers the opportunity for students to improve their English both in the classroom and also with a truly international community during the afternoon workshops in the following subject areas.

 The programme incorporates language study, language for life, excursion link lessons and academic skills sessions with STEM workshops.
 The language study lessons focus on the communicative style of language learning and provide grammar and vocabulary tailored to a student’s ability.
 Whereas language for life lessons integrate a wider range of topics including learner training, literacy, culture and life skills.
 In addition, the academic skills sessions give students an introduction to exam techniques and are intended to help students improve the skills of academic reading, writing, listening and speaking.